yanrongmu/Starbucks-Capstone-Project/README.md

 ## Results<a name="results"></a>

 The main findings can be found in conclusion section in the notebook.
 This repo also includes a complete project report "Starbucks_Capstone_Report.md".
+Below are the quick summaries:

+For question 1, based on the feature importance results for both BOGO and discount offer types, the top 3 main features are membership tenure, income, and age.
+The membership tenure is much more important than the other 2 features.

+For question 2, I used seperate models to predict if the customer will respond to an BOGO or discount offer, in another word, if the offer is effective on the customer.
+I used Random Forest Classifier model for both offer types, and got accuracy score 72.66% for BOGO and 76.01% for discount.
+Although I was expecting to see the score over 80%, the current accuracy would be acceptable to send offers from business aspect.

 ### Licensing, Authors, Acknowledgements, etc.<a name="license"></a>